Diabetes day by day

 Start the day right: Never miss breakfast.
 This can lead to

-hypoglycaemia (low blood sugar), especially if you are on insulin or
+hypoglycaemia (low blood glucose), especially if you are on insulin

 affect your health, performance and safety at work.